aruder77/applitude/index.md

 # ![applitude](applitude.png)

-applitude is an Objective C runtime framework and a domain-specific language for iPhone application development.
+applitude is a runtime framework and a domain-specific language for iPhone application development.
 It is an extended, iPhone-only version of the [Applause](http://code.google.com/p/applause/) project.

 ## Overview

-applitude comes with a domain specific language ("DSL") that allows to express frequently needed parts of iPhone applications in a very dense format.
-This language is made-to-measure to express iPhone apps, so instead of keywords like `if`, `then`, `while` it has keywords like `contentprovider`, `tableview`, `section` or `cell`.
+applitude comes with a domain specific language (DSL) to express commonly used elements of iPhone applications in a very dense format.
+This language is made-to-measure to express iPhone apps, so instead of keywords like `if`, `then`, `while` it has keywords like `contentprovider`, `tableview` or `cell`.

-For example, this application displays [JSON data](http://applitude.org/demo/inventors.json) about inventors loaded from an URL:
+For example, this application loads and displays [JSON data](https://github.com/ralfebert/applitude/raw/gh-pages/demo/inventors.json) data loaded via HTTP:

 ![Screenshots Inventors demo application](demo.png)